A landing theorem for entire functions with bounded post-singular sets: Appendix: Cyclic order of unbounded closed connected sets

-Suppose that $\mathcal{A}$ is any pairwise disjoint collection of unbounded, closed, connected subsets of $\C$ none of which separates the plane.
-Then there is a natural \emph{cyclic order} on $A$.
-Recall that a cyclic order is a ternary relation $A\prec B \prec C$ that is cyclic, asymmetric, transitive and total.
+The purpose of this section is to note that there is a natural \emph{cyclic order} (at $\infty$) on $A$.
+Recall that a cyclic order is a ternary relation $A\prec B \prec C$ that is cyclic, asymmetric, transitive and total \cite[\S~5]{cechpointsets}.

-In our case, the relation $A\prec B \prec C$ means that $B$ lies between $A$ and $C$ in positive orientation.
-More precisely, let $R$ be sufficiently large to ensure that each of the three sets contains a point of modulus at most $R$.
-Then $\C\setminus (\overline D_R(0) \cup C)$ has exactly one connected component $W$ from which $\infty$ is accessible.
-Since a point is accessible from a domain by a curve if and only if it is accessible by a closed set (see e.g.\ \cite[Lemma~A.1]{Re08}), it follows that $A$ and $B$ tend to infinity within $W$.